 Does the Student Know More Than the Instructor?

-I also hear from people who complain that their instructor doesn’t take them to enough shows; won’t give the room in the trailer when they want it.
+I also hear from people who complain that their instructor doesn’t take them to enough shows.
+Or I hear from horse owners who say the instructor won’t give the room in the trailer when they want it.
 My mind boggles over this sort of complaint.
-If you have a problem with having to be invited to share a ride in a horse trailer belonging to someone else, the simplest solution is to buy one of your own, and a hauling vehicle to go with it, then not only can you go to horse shows when you want to, you can also go to clinics and other fun activities.
+If you have a problem with having to be invited to share a ride in a horse trailer belonging to someone else, the simplest solution is to buy one of your own.
+You’ll also need a hauling vehicle to go with it.
+At that point, not only can you go to horse shows when you want to, you can also go to clinics and other fun activities.
+And you could even give a friend’s horse a ride.

 Let’s Talk About It

 Most instructors and students bend over backwards to accommodate one another.
-It’s a give and take relationship and it takes work.
+It’s a give and take relationship.
+This requires work.
 If you have an issue, discuss it with your instructor.
 Find out when she has time to sit down with you and talk.
 Make an appointment.
 The worst thing you can do is bad mouth someone instead of facing them on an issue.
 It makes you look bad.
-And if you and your instructor work out your differences then it’s probably time to move on.
+And if you and your instructor can’t work out your differences, then it’s probably time to move on.
 But watch the gossip and the bad mouthing.
+It nevers make a person look good.

 We all want to be treated fairly.
-It’s the riding instructor’s job to make clear how things are done in her program and it’s the students job to decide whether or not they can live with that program.
-Rarely, in my experience, have I found a student that I could not work with, but I strongly suggest that if you find that a particular instructor is not for you, don’t prolong the pain.
+It’s the riding instructor’s job to make clear how things are done in her program.
+It’s the students job to decide whether or not they can live with the program.
+Rarely, in my experience, have I found a student that I could not work with, but I strongly suggest that if you find a particular instructor is not for you, don’t prolong the pain.
 Look for another instructor that can give you what you need.
 Just be sure you have a realistic idea of what you are paying for when you purchase riding lessons.

 Thanks for reading The Riding Instructor